bdurand/super_settings/README.md

 By default this will use Redis for storage using the default Redis URL.
 You can change the storage engine with the `STORAGE` environment variable.

+- `active_record` - Use the ActiveRecord storage engine.
 - `redis` - Use the Redis storage engine.
 The Redis URL can be set with the `REDIS_URL` environment variable.
 - `http` - Use the HTTP storage engine.
 The URL for the REST API can be set with the `REST_API_URL` environment variable.
 - `s3` - Use the S3 storage engine.
 The S3 URL can be set with the `S3_URL` environment variable.
 - `mongodb` - Use the MongoDB storage engine.
 The MongoDB URL can be set with the `MONGODB_URL` environment variable.
+- `null` - Use the null storage engine.
+This storage engine does not store settings at all.

 You can bring up all of these storage engines locally with the included docker-compose configuration.